Merv Stoltzfus, Executive Conference Minister

 Dwight lives in Manheim PA with his wife Jenny.
 They have four children and a granddaughter.
 He grew up in the Neffsville congregation and serves there as Associate Pastor of Youth Ministries since 1999.
 He will be serving ACC as youth pastor, encouraging and mentoring youth leaders and representing ACC for Mennonite Church USA.
 He loves youth and is passionate about seeing them become like Christ.
 He enjoys hunting, skiing and carpentry.

 Brook Musselman, Conference Coordinator

-Brook lives in East Petersburg with his wife Laura.
-He is a 2012 EMU graduate where he studied Peacebuilding and Development and Business Administration.
-Brook helped coordinate the Mennonite World Conference Global Youth Summit in 2015, served in a variety of positions at Camp Men-O-Lan over six summers, worked as a community adviser at EMU for two years, and completed a nine-month term with EMM as a YES team leader in Kenya.
+Brook lives in Mountville with his wife Laura and son Silas.
+He is a 2012 graduate of Eastern Mennonite Univeristy where he studied Peacebuilding and Development, Business Administration and History.
+Brook helped coordinate the Mennonite World Conference Global Youth Summit in 2015, served in a variety of positions at Camp Men-O-Lan over six summers, worked as a community adviser at EMU for two years, and completed a six-month term with EMM as a YES team leader in Kenya.
 Brook enjoys the fulfilling work of facilitating ministry with ACC, in addition to biking, backpacking, and warm apple cider.